How to make a D365 API call from a Power Apps Portal

 With all of this in mind, the Web Template should look something like the following:

-Once the Web Template has been created, we now need to create a Page Template.
-This record just functions as a bridge between the web template (our code) and the web page (what we call via JavaScript).
-All we need to do here is add the Website and change the Type to Web Template, so that we can select the template we created above.
+Once the Web Template has been created, we must create a Page Template.
+This record bridges the web template (our code) and the web page (JavaScript).
+All we need to do here is add the Website and change the Type to Web Template so that we can select the template we created above.

-The last configuration record we need to create is the Web Page, which we will call from JavaScript on to the portal.
+The last configuration record we need to create is the web page, which we will call from JavaScript to the portal.
 We will need to fill in the following fields & values:

 • Name: The same as the Web Template and Page Template (for continuity)